 Taking the First Steps

-The first step was to undergo an at-home sleep study, followed by a sleep study performed at the sleep center.
-While Yohnka was anxious about the latter, he was pleasantly surprised by the experience.
+The first step was an at-home sleep study, followed by an overnight study at the Riverside Sleep Center.
+While Yohnka was anxious about the in-center experience, he was pleasantly surprised.

-“I was just amazed by how comfortable everything was.
+"I was just amazed by how comfortable everything was.
 I thought it was going to be a terrible night's sleep being hooked up to all those wires and things.
-It was actually a really good night's sleep because I was getting air in my lungs,” he notes.
-“And the crew here, wow, it wouldn't have been so easy if they hadn't had the way about them where it was calming and just very comfortable.
-I really appreciated everyone.”
+It was actually a really good night's sleep because I was getting air in my lungs," he says.
+"And the crew here — wow.
+It wouldn't have been so easy if they hadn't had the way about them where it was calming and just very comfortable.
+I really appreciated everyone."

-Yohnka’s advice to anyone who might be living with a sleep disorder is to talk to your doctor in order to get the process started—even if you’re intimidated by the thought of undergoing a sleep study.
-Poor sleep can be addressed, and no one should have to suffer.
+Yohnka's advice to anyone living with a sleep disorder: talk to your doctor and get the process started — even if the idea of a sleep study feels intimidating.
+Poor sleep can be addressed, and you don't have to just live with it.

 "All I wanted was to just make it better all on its own.
 That's not how that works.
 Making the call and then the appointment and then having that day on the calendar so I knew I was doing something helped.
 My mind started to be eased as soon as I had that appointment on the calendar."

-Struggling, especially with things like poor sleep, can become routine and go unnoticed until someone points it out.
-They recall feeling nostalgic for younger days when a good night's sleep left them energized and ready to conquer the world.
+Struggling with poor sleep can become routine — so gradual that you stop noticing how much it's affecting you, until someone else points it out.
+He recalls longing for the days when a good night's rest left him energized and ready to take on the world.

 Related Providers